tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 ## `value` method vs. block

-a predicate can be specified in 2 ways (both ways are equivalent):
+a predicate can be specified in 2 ways (both are equivalent):

 - as an argument (atom or hash) of `value` method